When an 11-year-old boy led Hiram Bingham to Machu Picchu in 1911

 In 1912, Bingham got a sponsorship from Yale University and the National Geographic Society, so he went back to Machu Picchu.
 This time they did a massive four-month clearing of the site, with the help of the local population.
 The excavation started in the same year, and it continued through to 1915.
 Impressed by the fine stonework and the well-preserved ruins, Bingham focused on finding the correct story behind the existence of Machu Picchu, but, as further research has been done, all of his many theories have since been proven to be wrong.

 The accusations were supported by the local press, and they claimed that Bingham and his expedition had harmed the archaeological site and that the local archaeologists were robbed of the knowledge of their own history.
-The locals began to defend their ownership of Machu Picchu, as Bingham claimed that the artifacts were taken to Yale to be studied by American experts, openly and legally.
+The locals began to defend their ownership of Machu Picchu, as Bingham claimed that the artefacts were taken to Yale to be studied by American experts, openly and legally.

 After his return home, Hiram Bingham exulted in his discovery of Macchu Picchu.
 But, as discovered by his letters later, a lot of his statements were proven to be wrong.
 He claimed that he searched for this site for a long period of time, although he found it on a 48-hour journey when finding Machu Picchu was not even the main goal of this trip.

-He claimed that the paths to Machu Picchu were inaccessible, but his letters show that he used a modern road system and traveled with ease.
+He claimed that the paths to Machu Picchu were inaccessible, but his letters show that he used a modern road system and travelled with ease.
 Another false statement of Bingham’s was that Machu Picchu was covered in dense vegetation, although his son later published photographs that show some of the ruins in a clear, open space.
 The same letters and photographs suggested that Machu Picchu was not isolated in a wilderness, but well connected and even populated by several families.

 Bingham’s own son, Alfred, claims that at first his father did not value his findings at Machu Picchu, as it was not his primary goal, and he spent only one afternoon there.
 Later, some plantation owners told Bingham that very little was known about the location’s existence and history.